hbctraining/reproducibility-tools/lessons/04_GitHub_desktop.md

 Save the changes to your file.

-Let's also open the `scriptlets.R file` from wihtin the `code` folder.
+Let's also open the `scriptlets.R file` from within the `code` folder.
 You'll notice we have some template text there as well -- great for reminding you what you need to do when starting to code.
 Let's flesh out this file by adding these example functions and replacing everything in the file before `# main code` in the original file.
 Copy & paste this code:

 ```
 #!/usr/bin/env Rscript